PINION: Physics-informed neural network for accelerating radiative transfer simulations for cosmic reionization: Mass-averaged analysis

 The presence of neutral hydrogen during the EoR will be evident by measuring the emerging brightness temperature from a gas cloud at a given redshift against the CMB temperature \citep{zaroubi_epoch_2013}.
 Modern telescopes such as LOFAR\footnote{\url{http://lofar.org}} are able to measure the global statistics of the 21-cm signal \citep{Paciga2013, Yatawatta2013, Parsons2014, Jelic2014InitLofar, Jacobs2015, Patil2017, Mertens2020, Trott2020DeepObservations}.
 However, during reionization the signal fluctuations are expected to be non-Gaussian \citep{Mondal2017, Shimabukuro2017, Majumdar2018, Hutter2019, Gorce2019, Watkinson2022Bispectr} and therefore can not be fully depicted by the power spectra only.
 Next-generation telescopes such as the SKA\footnote{\url{https://skatelescope.org}} will be able not only to detect the 21-cm signal but also to produce maps of its fluctuations on the sky \citep{Mellema2013ReionizationArray, iliev_simulating_2014, Dillon2015mapmaking, Wyithe2015ImagingSKA, Koopmans2015TheArray, SKA_RedBook2020}.
 These observations at multiple frequencies will allow us to directly measure the neutral hydrogen density distribution throughout the Universe evolution.
 The expected precision of SKA-Low will allow a groundbreaking comparison between observations and simulations.
 Future high-fidelity observations of the EoR demand equivalently high-fidelity simulations.
 A physically motivated simulation of reionization needs to include three main components: gravitational evolution of dark matter particles via N-Body simulations, gas dynamics via hydrodynamical simulations, and radiative transfer (RT) simulations to compute the propagation of photons and the evolution of the ionized atoms.
 Although it is possible to do \textit{on-the-fly} simulations that combine these three steps \citep{Rosdahl2013Ramses, Ocvirk2016coda, Ocvirk2020codaii, Ocvirk2021codaiii, Lewis2022}, these simulations are very computationally expensive as they require small time steps and large number of simulated particles \citep{Abel1999, Bolton2004, Shapiro2004}.
 It is also possible to \textit{post-process} the RT step onto existing N-body and hydrodynamical simulations in order to lighten its computational footprint.
 The state-of-the art post-process RT simulation is the \texttt{C$^2$-Ray} code \citep{mellema_c2-ray_2006}.
 This method uses a 3-D ray tracing method that relaxes the constraints on the time step size.
 While \texttt{C$^2$-Ray} can produce high-accuracy EoR simulations at large scale, is extremely computationally expensive to run, requiring several millions of core-hours to run across thousands of nodes.
-Another post-process RT code is \texttt{Grizzly} \citep{ghara_prediction_2018}, which assumes spherical density profiles around each source, thus simplifying the problem to a 1-D RT process and speeding up the computation by several orders of magnitude.
-There is no simulation which is able to produce RT on large volumes while still accounting for small scale physics.